aendra-rininsland/bluemoji/rfcs/0001-bluemoji.md

 - **Copyright concerns:** While I haven't heard of copyright holders targeting platforms with custom emoji with legal requests, it's not unreasonable to suspect that they will at some point.
-These would have to be handled by individual PDSes given that's where the emoji asset data would reside at rest.

 - **Accessibility concerns:** The colon-wrapped alias provides a slight amount of contextual information so it has been recommended as the fallback text, but